paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ![fit](https://www.dropbox.com/s/egb6vlob8mxolx2/menu-with-open-selection.png?dl=1)

 ^
 ...a permanently open menu.
-So, what we want next is to be able to...
+That's a step in the right direction, but what we want next is to be able to...

 ---
 [.slidenumber-style: #FFFFFF]